mbe2014/OpenExpense/README.md

 Finally, upon use approval:
 1. All changes are saved.
 2. The input file is copied and its sha256 is added to its name (this prevents name colusion and allow content verification)
-3. All changes are added to the local git repository and comitted with a comment deisgnating the transaction inout file name responsible for the update.
+3. All changes are added to the local git repository and comitted with a comment deisgnating the transaction input file name responsible for the update.

 ### Adding manual entries (e.g. checks)
 *Expense* currently does not have a manual entry from the command line.
 Checks and other "manual" expensed should be added to an excel file with appropriate reference code (e.g. "check:1011") and then fed into the the system, which will save the "manual" input file together with all other input file for ltare restore or verification.